Radom: World War II

 On September 1, 1939, the first day of the German invasion of Poland and World War II, the Germans air raided the city.
 On September 8, 1939, Radom was captured by the Wehrmacht, and was afterwards occupied by Germany.
 On September 21, 1939, the German Einsatzgruppe II entered the city to commit various crimes against the population, and afterwards its members co-formed the local German police and security forces.
 The Germans immediately confiscated the food stored in warehouses in Radom and nearby settlements, and carried out requisitions in the city council.
 The occupiers established a special court in Radom, and two temporary prisoner-of-war camps for captured Polish soldiers, one in the pre-war military barracks and one in the Tadeusz Kościuszko Park.
 There were poor conditions in the camp in the barracks, and hunger and diseases were common.
 The local civilian population helped many POWs escape from the camp.

+From 1939 to 1945, Radom was the seat of the Radom District in the General Government.

 From October 1939 to January 1940, the Germans carried out several public executions of Polish civilians in various locations in Radom, killing 111 people.
 The Germans also operated a heavy prison in the city, and carried mass arrests of hundreds of Poles, who were then held in the prison.
 Many Poles expelled from Gdynia in 1939 were placed in a temporary transit camp in a local church, before they were sent to nearby settlements.

 The occupiers liquidated local cultural and social life.
 All sports clubs and high schools were closed, and teaching of literature, geography and history in the remaining schools was prohibited.

 In March and May 1940, the Germans carried out massacres of 210 Poles, including teenagers, from Radom and nearby settlements in the city's Firlej district.
 Around 100 Poles from Radom were murdered by the Russians in the large Katyn massacre in April–May 1940.
 In July, August and November 1940, the Germans carried out deportations of Poles from the local prison to the Auschwitz concentration camp.
 Deportations to concentration camps continued throughout the war, and 18,000 people passed through the local prison, mostly Polish political activists, resistance members and innocent people, plus ordinary criminals.
 At the large massacre sites in the present-day districts of Firlej and Kosów, the Germans murdered around 15,000 and 1,500 people, respectively.